ray-cp/ray-cp.github.io/_posts/2019-03-12-Paper_Note.md

 ## Finished
 1. IOTFUZZER: Discovering Memory Corruptions in IoT Through App-based Fuzzing
 2. Towards Automated Dynamic Analysis for Linux-based Embedded Firmware
+3. Internet of Things: A survey on the security of IoT frameworks

 ## ING